Bruce Wayne (TV series): Pilot

 Working together, Gordon and Bruce find a tunnel 20 feet overhead, and using acrobatics, Bruce gets himself and Gordon to safety.
 Both agree that someone wants them dead.
 Nearby, Palantine watches.
 The next morning, Bruce and Gordon meet with Fox and his mother, talking about his late father, whom they described him as "nervous" just before he died.
 As Fox says he will check around, Bruce meets with Harvey, who demands that he does not sign the papers.
 While this happens, Harvey gets two phone calls from his mother and his father, with him playing both sides.
 All of a sudden, Harvey's mood swings and he tells Bruce to sign the papers.
 Bruce changes the subject and asks about Susan, and Harvey tells him the location of where she works.
 As they leave, two sedans come up behind the Rolls and open fire.
 A chase begins, and ends at where Susan works: the Gotham City Youth Shelter.
 Meeting Susan, Bruce apologizes and asks for a date, successfully getting back on her good side.
 Back at Wayne Manor, Bruce creates a ruse to explain why he did not turn in the papers yet.
 Just then, Gordon calls and tells him what Fox found: weekly shipments of hazardous waste.
 Bruce wants to meet, but Gordon tells Bruce to stay.
 Bruce gets an idea, alarming Alfred.
 Later, Bruce arrives at Wayne Chemical, dressed all in black, and follows Gordon, Rupert Montoya and Harvey Bullock.
 Suddenly, the three encounter the bad guys.
 Bruce helps, but stays out of sight the whole time.
 After defeating the last guy (with a banana peel), he and Alfred leave, with Bruce commenting that he may have found something he's good at.
 Bruce and Alfred meet with Gordon, learning the chemicals were drugs, and later hear that the head bad guy hanged himself.
 Later, Bruce is greeted by a surprise birthday party with Harvey and Susan, Selina, Billie and Lucius Fox, Jim and Barbara Gordon, Bullock, and Montoya.
-It's midnight, and Bruce Wayne is 18!
 Harvey destroys the papers Bruce was told to sign, as he now owns WayneCorp.
 Palantine comes to the party, and tells Bruce that their stock might take a beating if word gets out about the drugs.
 He gives him a book, "Business for Beginners", and after he leaves, Bruce tells everyone that he has a lot to learn and he's staying in Gotham.